telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-blazor-application.md

->important The following article guides you how to use the Blazor Web Report Designer in a                      [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor)                      web application.
+> The following article guides you how to use the Blazor Web Report Designer in a                      [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor)                      web application.

 ## Prerequisites